The terms “antimicrobial” and “antibacterial” are often used interchangeably, however, they do have rather different meanings!

 While antibacterial treatments will prevent bacterial growth, they do not protect against other odour-causing and damaging microbes to the extent that antimicrobials can.

 Even though they mean different things, antimicrobial and antibacterial are still used somewhat interchangeably.
-However, antimicrobials continue to offer more protection.
+However, antimicrobials continue to offer more protection than antibacterial products.
 Therefore, your products and materials are further safeguarded from odor and stain-causing mold, mildew, algae and/or dust mites.

-At Ultra-Fresh, our antimicrobial technology has been specifically created to help keep products and fabrics cleaner and fresher longer.
-Items are protected against odors and material breakdown.
-This ultimately leads to longer product life.
+At Ultra-Fresh, our antimicrobial technology keeps products and fabrics cleaner and fresher for longer.
+Items are protected against odors and material breakdown, ultimately leading to longer product life.

-Our anti-microbial, anti-bacterial, anti-fungal, anti-algal and anti-dust mite treatments are applied to products across a variety of industries, from textiles, polymers and foam to coatings, adhesives and latex.
+Our antimicrobial, antibacterial, antifungal, anti-algal and anti-dust mite treatments are applied to products across a variety of industries, from textiles, polymers and foam to coatings, adhesives and latex.